-The number of Chinese factories that are shut down by the government because of their environmental impact keep growing.
+The number of Chinese factories that are shut down by the government because of their environmental impact keeps growing.
 More and more supply chains get disrupted.
-Some companies that relied mostly/solely one one source are dyeing.
+Some companies that relied mostly/solely on one source are dying.

 So the question is, is this going to happen to your suppliers?